 Gordita TortillasCourse: SidesCuisine: Mexican, AIP, PaleoDifficulty: Easy

-These fat tortillas are bendy, chewy, and gluten free!
+These Gordita Tortillas are bendy, chewy, and gluten free!
+Yes, you CAN have taco Tuesday on the AIP/Paleo.

 - In a large bowl, mix together the dry ingredients.
 Add water and work it in with a fork.
 It will be crumbly, but if you grab a handful, it will come together, like this: